Daniel K. Inouye International Airport (HNL)

 A comfortable lounge with complimentary snacks, beverages, Wi-Fi, and business services.
 A quiet atmosphere and friendly staff make it a solid choice for American Airlines flyers from HNL.

-Admirals Club members AA First & Business Class passengers Day pass available
+Admirals Club members AA First & Business Class Day pass available

 Independent